 Non-government-backed or private loans may also have forbearance options, but they may differ depending on the loan type and servicer.
 They don’t necessarily offer the same protections as loans that fall under the CARES Act.
 Be sure to ask about all limitations, options, and fees before seeking mortgage forbearance.

-What’s the Difference Between Mortgage Forbearance and Mortgage Deferment?
+What’s the Difference Between Mortgage Forbearance Programs and Mortgage Deferment?

 You should also know the difference between mortgage forbearance vs. deferment.
 Some news outlets or even some lenders use these terms almost interchangeably, which can be confusing.
 Here are the two main differences: